Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 • Divide the dough into 4 equal portions, and shape each one into a long loaf (about 15-inches long and 1 1/2-inches in diameter), with pointed ends.

-• Place the loaves on a floured towel, cover with oiled plastic wrap, and allow to rise until doubled in bulk (about 30 to 45 minutes).
+• Place the loaves on a parchment-lined baking sheet, cover with oiled plastic wrap, and allow to rise until doubled in bulk (about 30 to 45 minutes).

 • Preheat the oven to 450 degrees F, and place a pan of water on the bottom rack.

-• Sprinkle with flour, and make 4 elongated slashes down each one with a lame, razor, or sharp knife.
+• Uncover the baguettes, sprinkle them lightly with flour, and make 4 elongated slashes down each one with a lame, razor, or sharp knife.

-• Bake the breads until crusty and brown (in my oven this takes around 35 to 40 minutes).
+• Bake the breads until crusty and brown (approx. 30 to 40 minutes).
 The baguettes should give a hollow sound when tapped.

 Notes